total-typescript/total-typescript-book/book-content/chapters/11-annotations-and-assertions.md

 } satisfies Record<string, Color>;
 ```

 Now, we get the best of both worlds.
-Using `satisfies` means that the value of the object is still inferred by TypeScript.
 This means we can access the keys without any issues:

 ```typescript
 config.foreground.r;